Mikro-Kino 3D filmstrip viewer

 A Visual Documentation

-I attribute my induction into stereoscope collecting to 4 things: a book, Google, an antique store, and Tom Martin.
+Our collection was initiated by 4 things: a book, Google, an antique store discovery, and Tom Martin.
 It started with the book.

 1. Murder and … Architecture?

-Sometime between 2005 and 2015, I picked up Erik Larsen’s book, “The Devil in the White City: Murder, Magic, and Madness at the Fair That Changed America.”
-The featured psycho, H. H. Holmes, was interesting but nowhere near as fascinating as the story behind the creation of the 1893 World’s Fair in Chicago — the planning, the architecture, the execution.
-Wow.
-Mind blown.
+Sometime between 2005 and 2015, we read Erik Larsron’s book, “The Devil in the White City: Murder, Magic, and Madness at the Fair That Changed America.”
+The featured murderer, H. H. Holmes, was nowhere near as fascinating as the story behind the creation of the 1893 World’s Fair in Chicago — the planning, the architecture, the execution.
 Spark ignited.

 2. From 3D to Virtual Reality (VR)

-Early in 2015, a partnership formed between Google and Mattel to re-imagine the classic View-Master 3D viewer as a VR device, basing it on Google’s new Cardboard VR platform.
-I was amused and intrigued by this old-school-meets-high-tech endeavor and it brought 3D viewing devices to the conscious part of my brain.
+Early in 2015, a partnership was formed between Google and Mattel to re-imagine the classic View-Master 3D viewer as a VR device, basing it on Google’s new Cardboard VR platform.
+We were amused and intrigued by this old-school-meets-high-tech endeavor and it made us more aware of 3D viewing devices.

 3. Tru-Vue & Another World’s Fair

-Early in 2017, I was wandering through one of the antique stores on San Carlos Blvd in San Jose and came across a small stereoscope from the 1933 World’s Fair in Chicago.
-It had a Century of Progress logo on the front, as well as on its box, and came with several rolls of stereo film.
-I knew absolutely nothing about Tru-Vue or stereoscopes or stereo film.
-I just loved the connection to the Chicago World’s Fair.
-Even though it wasn’t the same 1893 World’s Fair I’d read about in Larsen’s book, the 1933 World’s Fair was also in Chicago and that was connection enough.
-This discovery brought 3D viewing devices and the World’s Fair together in a way that was really interesting to me.
+Early in 2017, we wandered through one of the antique stores on San Carlos Blvd in San Jose and came across a small Tru-Vue stereoscope from the 1933 World’s Fair in Chicago.
+The stereoscope had the Century of Progress World’s Fair logo on the front and was being sold with several rolls of 3D filmstrips.
+We knew absolutely nothing about Tru-Vue or stereo filmstrips but we bought it because of the connection to a Chicago World’s Fair — an interest sparked a few years earlier by the Larson book.

-When I got my purchase home, I was curious about its worth so I did some web searching and came across Tom Martin’s wealth of information about Tru-Vue.
-I caught the collecting bug from his site.
-At first, I was only interested in collecting every variation of Tru-Vue viewer, film, box, and case that he listed on his site, as well as the other 35mm stereo film-based viewers he mentioned from that era: Novelview, De Vry, Filmoscope, etc. From there though, my interest expanded to all mid-century 3D viewers as I became fascinated with the sheer variety of styles.
-There was a whole world of 3D viewers that were not View-Masters!
-I wanted at least one of each in my collection, my goal being to have a cool, mid-century display that was rich with historical context but would also serve as a visual style guide to a century of worldwide 3D innovation.
-Initially, in order to keep the scope small and manageable, I avoided Holmes- & Brewster- style viewers from the 1800’s, tabletop viewers, and View-Masters.
-At the time, I just didn’t have the physical space to display them nor the mental space to learn about all of them.
+When researching the Tru-Vue viewer, we came across Tom Martin’s wealth of information about Tru-Vue and caught the collecting bug.
+Besides Tru-Vue, we were interested in finding the other 35mm stereo film viewers he mentioned from that era: Novelview, De Vry, Filmoscope, etc. Next, our interest expanded to other mid-century 3D viewers.
+We learned there was a whole world of 3D viewers that were not View-Masters!
+We set out to build a cool, mid-century viewer display, rich with historical context, that could serve as a visual style guide to more than a century of worldwide 3D innovation.
+To keep the collecting scope small and manageable, we initially avoided Holmes- & Brewster-style viewers from the 1800’s, tabletop viewers, and View-Masters.
+Then, we gradually began to include those if some aspect of their design intrigued us enough.

 Today